Yawning/ed25519-donna-cofactored/README.md

    that others will reject.
 Note that non-cofactored batch verification is basically unsafe/unusable.

+ * Verification now enforces S < L as mandated by RFC 8032 and FIPS 186-5.
+   While the original ed25519 paper explicitly notes that signature malleability is out-of-scope, and as a consequence older implementations tend not to enforce this constraint, more modern definitions require it.

 Out of scope:

  * Providing different behavior to upstream when verifying signatures